wenbeiforreal/eCommerce-User-Behavior-Analysis/README.md

 ###### Part II - Apriori Model

 1.
-  a.
-Generate a new data frame for Apriori analysis only
+  - Generate a new data frame for Apriori analysis only
-  b.
-Split the category\_code column by the period, &#39;.&#39;, and create a new column named items
+  - Split the category\_code column by the period, &#39;.&#39;, and create a new column named items
-  c.
-Create a new data frame for user\_id and items
+  - Create a new data frame for user\_id and items
 2. Find the frequency of the items bought
 3. Visualize the frequency of the items bought
 4.
-  a.
-Create a new data frame with event\_time added
+  - Create a new data frame with event\_time added
-  b.
-Group the data frame by user\_id and event\_time, and concatenate the items bought
+  - Group the data frame by user\_id and event\_time, and concatenate the items bought
 5. Apply apriori model with:
-    1. Min\_support = 0.005: so that the itemset occurs in 0.5% of the transactions.
+  - Min\_support = 0.005: so that the itemset occurs in 0.5% of the transactions.
-    2. Min\_confidence = 0.2: so that we know 20% of the times a customer also bought such item before and after.
+  - Min\_confidence = 0.2: so that we know 20% of the times a customer also bought such item before and after.
-    3. Min\_length = 2: so the least number of items that a rule should have is 2.
+  - Min\_length = 2: so the least number of items that a rule should have is 2.
 6. Display all the RelationRecord of the association rule.

+#### Results